CEI Provides Crane Services for Rover Oil & Gas Pipeline

 “For our headquarters to be in Texas and for our projects to be nationwide, sometimes it’s hard to facilitate getting the right people there and making sure that our foremen are in tune with the new people on site,” Magee said.
 “Specifically, in Marion [Ohio], we’ve had numerous reports of how great [CEI’s] operators are.
 We’ve had multiple contractors report to us how safe and efficient they are.”

 In need of rigging and crane services for your big project?
-Request a quote today.
+Request a quote below.